sogeuni/contents/abs/commands/job-control-commands.md

 **wait**

 Suspend script execution until all jobs running in background have terminated, or until the job number or process ID specified as an option terminates.
-Returns the [[exit-status#^EXITSTATUSREF|exit status]] of waited-for command.
+Returns the [[exit-and-exit-status#^EXITSTATUSREF|exit status]] of waited-for command.

 You may use the **wait** command to prevent a script from exiting before a background job finishes executing (this would create a dreaded [[job-control-commands#^ZOMBIEREF|orphan process]]).